RobotecAI/rai/docs/developer_guide.md

     """Tool used for x-raying previously picked object""" return robot.scan_object()

-# class based api, useful when tools use foreign objects
+# class based api, useful when tools use foreign objects like ROS 2 Node
 class SayToolInput(BaseModel):
     text: str = Field(..., description="Text to be said.")